MrCode200/magic_utils/README.md

 1. [x] Generate documentation
 2. [X] Add TunnelMole
-3. [X] Register Function should on default use function name as key (same for class)
+3. [ ] Register Function should on default use function name as key (same for class) (needs testing, feature implemented)
 4. [ ] Registry should have ability to delete by all aliases